Where is the office located?

 Can I play with my friends?

 All mini and community team players are able to select the community in which they wish to play as well as submit ONE friend request.
 We will do our best to accommodate all requests submitted prior to the start of programs.
-Prospects and performance players will be placed on teams by technical staff.
+Skill Center players will be part of a program with other players born in the same year.
+Teams in the skills center program will change throughout the season.
+Performance players will be placed on teams by technical staff.
 Those teams are not built on friend or community requests.

 Does it matter which location I choose for the mini or community programs?